TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/appgwconfighealthprobes.md

 # Configure Custom Health Probes
 Application Gateway's default health probe checks for the backend server on \<protocol>://127.0.0.1:\<port>/ where the protocol and port are inherited from the HTTP settings associated in the rule.
 Application Gateway probe requests expect a healthy http response code (200-399) from the backend server for the request above.

-But if you want to configure a custom hostname and path for your probe, you need to create a custom health probe and associate with the HTTP Settings.
+If you want to configure a custom hostname and path for your probe, you need to create a custom health probe and associate with the HTTP Settings.

 When you configure a custom probe, make sure that the backend server responds with an acceptable http status code (by default, 200-399) for the probe requests for the hostname and the path mentioned.
 You can check this from the backend health tab details.

 ## **Recommended Documents**

 * Create a custom probe using [Azure Portal](https://docs.microsoft.com/azure/application-gateway/application-gateway-create-probe-portal) or [PowerShell](https://docs.microsoft.com/azure/application-gateway/application-gateway-create-probe-ps)
 * Application gateway [health monitoring](https://docs.microsoft.com/azure/application-gateway/application-gateway-probe-overview) overview